Vhati/OpenUHS/readme_developers.txt

   If you have a physical device, technically you /could/ forgo emulation.

+  Physical devices require a driver.
+The SDK offers "Extras/Google USB Driver" for Nexus devices.
+To install it, or find other manufacturers' installers, see this guide. ( https://developer.android.com/studio/run/oem-usb.html )

   Start the AVD Manager
     Create a virtual device.
 (I used: 3.2" HVGA slider, 320x480 mdpi)